MrLixm/maya-tools-lxm/src/refrepath/README.md

 - Maya 2022 (3.7.7)

 # How to use.

-## Individual files

-You only need to repath reference in one scene and would like to do it via a convenient interface.

-- must be executed from a Maya session.
-- find all references in given scene and repath them with the given parameters

-### Installation

-- Copy and paste the `refrepath` directory (the one with the python files inside) to one of the user preferences scripts directory of Maya.

-> **Help**: the uers-prefs directory to install python tools are :
-> 1. `C:\Users\{USER}\Documents\maya\scripts`
-> 2. `C:\Users\{USER}\Documents\maya\{VERSION}\scripts`
->
-> Don't install in both, pick one depending on what you want.
-Option 1. make it
-> accessible for all versions of Maya.

-- Start/restart Maya.
-- In the script editor execute
-    ```python
-    import refrepath.gui
-    refrepath.gui.gui()
-    ```
-  (You can put this code in a shelf button for easier access)

-### Usage

-- Make sure you are on an empty scene before you start the repathing.
-- Give the path to the maya file with reference.
-- Give the path to the new root directory for the left-most part of references.
-- Start the repathing.

-## Batch process a directory

 You need to process an unknown number of file all at once in a given directory.